tk-code-dev/Fake_Umbrella/README.md

 - Gson - A Java serialization/deserialization library to convert Java Objects into JSON and back
 - Picasso - A powerful image downloading and caching library for Android
 - Lottie - An Animation for title screen
-- Firebase - RealTime DB used
+- Firebase - Authentication, RealTime Database used